-For you, we offer the following 10 healthy, super-easy lunch ideas that require little prep time and just a handful of easy-to-find ingredients.
+For you, we offer some healthy, super-easy lunch ideas that require little prep time and just a handful of easy-to-find ingredients.
 Pair any of these with a piece of fresh fruit or a handful of precut veggies, and you’ve got a tasty, nutritious meal to keep you fortified while you’re on the go.

 |1.
 Turkey Caesar Sandwich – Just because turkey is low fat doesn’t mean is has to be bland.
 This turkey Caesar sandwich elevates the healthy cold cut to a new level.
 Don’t let the fancy name scare you, it’s a breeze to make.
 Low-fat mayonnaise helps keep the fat content down, lettuce provides some healthy greens, and multigrain bread helps fill you up and keep you satisfied.|